HT-YU21/MEMO-for-SA/README.md

 Download the folder "SLSA-models" above.
 Download pretrained GloVe embeddings with this [link](https://nlp.stanford.edu/projects/glove/) and extract glove.42B.300d.txt into the embed folder.

 Download the folder "SLSA" above put it into the folder "SLSA-models".
+Folder "SLSA" contains the datasets.
 Train by using the following command:

 - python main.py -m "cnn" -dp "SLSA/memo"

+# DLSA-models on MEMO

+**Introduction**

+The aim is to experiment with the previous DLSA models over the new dataset named MEMO and baseline datasets to evaluate and compare the performance of the MEMO dataset.

+There are no new ideas to improve the previous DLSA models.

+**Usage**

+Download the folder "DLSA-models" above.
+Download pretrained GloVe embeddings with this [link](https://nlp.stanford.edu/projects/glove/) and extract glove.42B.300d.txt into the folder "embed".

+Download the folder "DLSA" above put it into the folder "DLSA-models".
+Folder "DLSA" contains the datasets.
+Train by using the following command:

+- python main.py -m "cnn" -dp "DLSA/memo_big"

 # Credits